jianghong2018/legit/readme.txt

-Git is a good guy.
+Git is a very good guy.
 Git is a lucky guy!